webgpu/webgpufundamentals/webgpu/lessons/webgpu-compatibility-mode.md

 +    const pipelineByFormatAndView = {};

     return function generateMips(device, texture, textureBindingViewDimension) {
-      // If the user doesn't pass in a textureBindingViewDimension then guess textureBindingViewDimension = textureBindingViewDimension ??
+      // If the texture doesn't have a textureBindingViewDimension then use '2d-array' const textureBindingViewDimension = texture.textureBindingViewDimension ??
+'2d-array';
-        getDefaultViewDimensionForTexture(texture);
       let module = moduleByViewDimension[textureBindingViewDimension];
       if (!module) {
         ...